SRGB

-sRGB (standard RGB) is a colorspace, for use on monitors, printers, and the World Wide Web.
+sRGB (standard RGB) is a color space, for use on monitors, printers, and the World Wide Web.
 It was initially proposed by HP and Microsoft in 1996 and became an official standard of the International Electrotechnical Commission (IEC) as IEC 61966-2-1:1999.
 It is the current standard colorspace for the web, and it is usually the assumed colorspace for images that do not have an embedded color profile.

 The sRGB standard uses the same color primaries and white point as the ITU-R BT.709 standard for HDTV, but a different transfer function (or gamma) compatible with the era's CRT displays, and assumes a viewing environment closer to typical home and office viewing conditions.
 Matching the behavior of PC video cards and CRT displays greatly aided sRGB's popularity.

 History

 By the 1970s, most computers translated 8-bit digital data fairly linearly to a signal that was sent to a video monitor.
 However video monitors and TVs produced a brightness that was not linear with the input signal, roughly a power law with an exponent between 2 and 3.
 The exponent was commonly denoted with the letter $\gamma$, hence the common name "gamma correction" for this function.
 This design has the benefit of displaying an image with much less visual artifacts, as it places the digital values closer together near black and further apart near white (where changes in brightness are less visible).
 This gamma varied according to CRT manufacturers, but was normalized in 1993 for use in HDTV systems, as the ITU BT.709 standard.
 The BT.709 standard specified OETF with a linear section near zero, transitioning to a shifted power law with exponent 1/0.45 ≈ 2.22...